 DLA Piper is shutting its doors in Canberra, in the latest of a series of closures around the firm’s international network.

-The closure, which will take place at the end of the month, will leave DLA with four Australia bases in Sydney, Melbourne, Perth and Brisbane.
+The closure, which will take place at the end of the month, will leave DLA Piper with four Australia bases in Brisbane, Melbourne, Perth and Sydney.

-According to DLA’s website, the firm has two partners, two senior associates and two special counsel in the Australian capital.
+According to DLA Piper’s website, the firm has two partners, two special counsel and two senior associates in the Australian capital.
 Earlier this year it was announced that the two partners, Anthony Willis and Caroline Atkins, were leaving to join Australian firm Maddocks.

-The news comes after the firm announced last month that it is pulling out of Berlin and Georgian capital Tbilisi.
+The news comes after the firm announced last month that it would close down small offices Berlin and the Georgian capital of Tbilisi.
 The Berlin base has been acquired by DWF, while Dentons will take over the Tbilisi office next month.

-DLA first entered Australia in 2006 via an association with local firm Phillips Fox.
-In 2011 the firm fully merged into DLA’s international partnership, which covers its non-US businesses.
+DLA Piper first entered Australia in 2006 via an association with local firm Phillips Fox.
+In 2011, the latter fully merged into DLA Piper’s international partnership, which covers its non-U.S. businesses.

 Copyright LegalWeek.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.